301shevchukanton/LED-strip-for-LIFX-app/README.md

 Actually, that project based on FastLED library and kayno/arduinolifx project.
 All of the following is possible only coz of you, guys, big thanks for your examples!

-So via this project you can ezly control a wide variety of LET strips chipsets, like the ones sold by adafruit (Neopixel, LPD8806), Sparkfun (WS2801), and aliexpress and actually of all other chips, which are supported by the fast led library.
+Via this project you can ezly control a wide variety of LED strips chipsets, like the ones sold by adafruit (Neopixel, LPD8806), Sparkfun (WS2801), and aliexpress and actually of all other chips, which are supported by the fast led library.